shauryat1298/Deep-Reinforcement-Learning-for-Music-Recommendation/README.md

 ## Evaluation

-To measure Music Recommender's performance offline, I tracked multiple metrics such as music diversity and song skip rates.
-Compared to the original methods used in the dataset, it recommends a more diverse selection of music (9.3 % vs 7.6%) and also better identifies songs that are skipped by users (49% vs 54%).
+To evaluate the performance of the music recommendation system, I tracked multiple metrics such as music diversity and song skip rates.
+The results showed that the system recommended a more diverse selection of music compared to the original methods (9.3% vs 7.6%) and also performed better at identifying songs that were skipped by users (49% vs 54%).

 ## Limitations

-One major impediment of applying reinforcement learning to recommender system is the lack of simulation platforms for sequential user interactions.
-This makes the full evaluation of Music Recommender difficult, especially when it comes to reasoning about ordering of songs in a playlist.
+One challenge in using reinforcement learning for recommendation systems is the lack of simulation platforms for sequential user interactions.
+This makes it difficult to fully evaluate the music recommendation system, especially when it comes to understanding the order of songs in a playlist.

 ## Example usage